 The analogy between Ohm's law that describes electrical flow and Darcy's law describing fluid flow makes it possible to use flow simulator TOUGH2 to calculate electric fields.
 This report illustrates how EOS1 module in TOUGH2 has previously been used to calculate the potential field as conductive fluid is injected into the reservoir and discusses how EOS9 module in TOUGH2 can be used instead of EOS1 to get accurate results of the electric field.
 In EOS9 the density and viscosity can be defined as constants instead of being pressure dependent, allowing for a simulation of an electric field without the resistivity becoming dependent on the electric potential.
 A few simple simulations were performed and results compared to the resistivity model previously described in the January-March 2011 quarterly report.
-The advantage of using TOUGH2 to solve the electric and fluid flow models.
+The advantage of using TOUGH2 to solve the electrical field instead of the resistivity model is that the same grid can be used for both electric and fluid flow models.
 TOUGH2 also allows use of nonrectangular elements making the simulation faster and more efficient.